 ← Back to Home

 Your privacy is fundamental to our mission.
 Accountability Shield is built on trust and transparency.
-This policy explains exactly what data we collect, how we use it, and how we protect it.
-We believe in radical transparency—no hidden tracking, no data selling, no surprises.
+This policy explains what data we collect, how we use it, how long we keep it, where we store it, and when we share it.
+We do not sell your personal data, and we try to collect only what we need to provide blocking, accountability, analytics, billing, and support features.

 Overview